amayones/amayones/README.md

   Web Developer from Indonesia | Exploring Full-Stack with LTF Stack
 </h2>
 <h4 align="center">
   Passionate about building efficient web applications with Laravel, Livewire, Filament, and REST API.
-Currently diving deeper into Full-Stack Development using the LTF Stack (Laravel, Tailwind, Filament) to enhance both frontend and backend capabilities.
+Currently diving deeper into Full-Stack Development using the LTF Stack (Livewire, Tailwind, Filament) to enhance both frontend and backend capabilities.
 </h4>

 <br>